5 Most Common Poodle Health Issues

 - Diet – Look for quality brands that offer superfoods like pumpkin, sweet potatoes, and salmon.
 Gut health is a huge determining factor in the breakdown and absorption of vital nutrients.
 To obtain a healthy gut biome, find food with prebiotic fiber.
 All Lucy Pet dog foods are precisely formulated to ensure a healthy coat, gut, heart, and mind.

-- Exercise – Keeping your dog fit helps boost their immune system, and exercise benefits dogs mentally as much as it does physically.
+- Exercise – Keeping your dog fit helps boost its immune system, and exercise benefits dogs mentally as much as it does physically.
 Take your dog on a walk every day and allow them to run around on weekends at dog parks.

 - Regular Vet Visits – Don’t miss your regular checkup.
 Just like going to the dentist for humans, regular vet visits can ensure your dog is on track health-wise.